hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 to you.”
 Then the pointer rattled again and turned towards Somakhya and
-Lootika: “These two Hindoos here have awoken me from my resting place at my favorite peepul tree in Saharanpur and brought me all the way south here\!
-I never knew someday a native would be talking about my tortoises in the same words as me\!”
+Lootika: “These two Hindoos here have awoken me from my resting place at my favorite peepul tree in Saharanpur and brought me all the way south here!
+I never knew someday a native would be talking about my tortoises in the same words as me!”
 Lootika: “Pray tell us the story of your tortoises.
 We are all ears.”
 The phantom: “My Hindoo collector had found a large shell as I was prospecting in what your people called the lower steps to the abode of